bodaro/riveroad/skicalendar.md

 Each cabin member _must_ enter a test event on the shared calendar.
 I will check the calendar and after a couple of days, if I dont see your event I will bug you via email or text asking you to add it.

-_Please add yourself to the calendar for Monday Dec 2._
+_Please add yourself to the calendar for Dec 2._
 _Please select "all day"._

 The test is needed because most, if not all people, end up adding events to their default calendar instead of the ski cabin calendar.